hamed-shirbandi/MvcPagedList.Core/MvcPagedList.Core/Readme.txt

 ﻿
-To learn how to use MvcPagedList.Core please visit following url
+To learn how to use MvcPagedList.Core, please visit following url

 https://github.com/hamed-shirbandi/MvcPagedList.Core